Human rights lawyer and hostage survivor

 Rabia is an expert commentator, regularly appearing in newspapers, magazines, television, radio and online media in Australia and around the globe, including The Guardian, 60 Minutes and ABC television.

 With her best-selling memoir Equal Justice also the focus of a feature film, she is now writing her second book.

-She is an Ambassador for 100 Women, Angelhands, Esther Foundation, Inner Ninja (Mental Health Support) and Ishar (Multicultural Health Service).
+Rabia is a passionate philanthropist and serves as an Ambassador and board member for serveral not for profit health, education and sporting organisations.
 She is a Board Member of International Foundation of Non- Violence, Museum of Freedom and Tolerance, Wesley College and Calan Williams Racing.

 Rabia’s extensive career as a criminal, terrorism, war crimes and human rights lawyer has taken her to Europe, the Middle East, South America, South East Asia and Australia.

 Her military career includes serving as a British Army officer in England, Northern Ireland and the Middle East.
 Rabia was one of England’s first Armed Forces Employment Law Officers – a role which took her to Royal Military Academy Sandhurst where she ran equality and diversity training.
 Among her charges was Prince William, the Duke of Cambridge.

 Rabia Siddique appears by arrangement with Saxton Speakers Bureau